SebastianCallh/master-explorer/development-notes.md

 ### FromHttpApiData and toHttpApiData
 Apparently it is not possible to generate generic instances for FromHttpApiData and toHttpApiData, which is needed when saving a schedule.
 This has to be written by hand, and could very well be made efficiently using megaparsec, but for now a easy but excruciatingly slow implemnetation will have to do.

 ### Api route inference
 The type hackery `client courseApi (Proxy :: Proxy m) (Proxy :: Proxy ()) url` being done to infer the api routes while parameterising on the url has lead to a lot of code duplication in `MasterExplorer.Client.Api`.
 There's got to be a better way of infering the types _once_ and reusing them.
+This was solved by putting the Api into a widget.

 ### Saving and loading schedule
 Currently the schedule is snapshotted upon save, so if a course in the schedule should be updated it will not be reflected if the user loads an old schedule.
+Additionally, loading a schedule does not select a program (so nothing will be visible), and it does not seem to be possible to remove courses that are loaded from server.
+Could be because the CoruseList does not take a Schedule as parameter?